Rank Hypocrisy of Courts and Police Exemplifies Systemic Racism Towards Indigenous Australians

 I'll leave it at that for now, although in upcoming posts we'll delve further into the double standards and atrocious treatment bestowed upon Indigenous Australians, all the while delving deeper into the roots – the literal roots – of where such treatment derives from.

-"Probably a bit too morose for another high-intensity Sounds of SARS, with Fanfare Ciocărlia song" you may be thinking.
+"Probably a bit too morose for another high-intensity Sounds of the Pandemicene, with Fanfare Ciocărlia song" you may be thinking.
 But on the contrary, here's the aptly-titled, and possibly somewhat of a rallying cry, "Fiesta de negritos".

 May the blasts of breath from the lungs of the monsters of brass give succour to the honour of the too-early, and unjustly, departed.